-If you are visiting Malaysia, please go to Penang.
+If you are going to visit the best places in Malaysia, please make sure you go to Penang.

 Penang is the heart and soul of Malaysia; it is a melting pot of culture with beautiful people, interesting attractions and is a foodies paradise!
 (Locals will tell you it is the food capital of Malaysia!)

-The first question you will want to know is
+The first question you will want to know when you visit Penang is,

 Where to Stay in Penang?